[ DEXA ] v0.0.8 ● EXPERIMENTAL

 One language for

-DEXA is a statically typed, deterministic language being built to target GPU kernels, native binaries, and contract VMs — without Python’s runtime overhead or Solidity’s security traps.
-The current prototype is a small, typechecked core and an interpreter that runs real programs today.
+DEXA targets GPU kernels, native binaries, and contract VMs — without Python's overhead or Solidity's traps.
+A small, typechecked core you can run today.

 model Wallet {